HarrisSte/Professional-README-Generator/README.md

 ## Contributors
-Those who helped develop this program are There were many sources that I pulled from while working on this project.
+There were many sources that I pulled from while working on this project.
 Some of which were my instructor, TAs, and classmates.
 I also visited office hours.
 Outside sources were sites such as W3Schools, MDN, Medium, and StackOverflow.
 I also read through the materials for the week sent out by Lisa S.

 ## Tests
 Commands needed to run tests: